 By contrast, the ETFs are treated as ordinary stocks, and thus if held less than a year, all gains are taxed at the less favorable 35% short-term capital gains rate.

 Thus the Index options can be better from a tax standpoint.
 You should of course consult with your tax advisor to see how these tax implications may or may not be significant in your situation.

 Verdict: SPX tax treatment is significantly better than SPY.
 SPY has an advantage in LEAPS, but from a practical point of view, it can't even come close to the advantages offered SPX.
 Remember, it's not what you make it's what you keep that matters.

 There are many factors to consider in choosing SPY options versus SPX options.
 Each has their advantages and shortcomings.

-SPX clearly wins the "assignment risk" war and the "taxable account" war.
-It loses on flexibility, convenience and trading costs.
+SPX clearly wins the "assignment risk" war, the "trading costs" war and the "taxable account" war.
+It loses on flexibility and convenience.